 What is a Hygienist?

 A Dental Hygienist is specially trained and works as a part of the dental team.
-She plays a huge role in oral health care and concentrates on preventing plaque build up and gum disease.
-She can also show you how to maintain your oral health, making sure you keep your teeth and gums healthy.
+They play a huge role in oral health care and concentrates on preventing plaque build up and gum disease.
+They can also show you how to maintain your oral health, making sure you keep your teeth and gums healthy.
 Plaque is a sticky substance that builds up on the teeth, and if it is not removed effectively through brushing at home it forms tartar, which cannot be removed at home.
 The hygienist can clean your teeth professionally and remove this build up, which in turn helps to prevent further problems such as gum disease.
 The hygienist can work directly or can work under the prescription of the dentist.

-Parrock Street Dental’s Hygienist:
+Parrock Dental’s Hygienist:

 Why do I need to see a Hygienist?